 Reconsider your need to travel to the Democratic Republic of the Congo (DRC) due to the volatile security and political situation, armed conflict in the east, and the very high level of violent crime.

 Do not travel to Kasai, Kasai Central, Kasai Oriental, Sud-Kivu, Nord-Kivu, Ituri, Maniema, Tanganyika, Bas-Uélé and Haut-Uélé provinces due to ongoing armed conflict and the threat of kidnapping.
 Armed conflict between the Congolese Army and armed groups in these provinces has caused a significant number of civilian casualties in recent years.

 - Do not travel to Virunga National Park in Nord-Kivu.
 Due to security concerns, the park will be closed to visitors until 2019.
 There are ongoing operations by the Congolese Army (FARDC) against such groups.
 Further conflict is likely.
 See Safety and security.

 - Large-scale demonstrations or riots could occur at any time and lead to violence in Kinshasa and other large cities.
 Avoid all demonstrations and large gatherings.
 See

 - Riots and demonstrations, especially along the Matidi Road in Kinshasa, cause road closures with little or no notice.
 During unrest, the only road to the N'Djili Airport in Kinshasa may be blocked and flight schedules may be disrupted.
 See

 - There is an increased risk of violent crime and kidnapping in eastern and north-eastern DRC.
 Foreigners are often targeted.
 See Safety and security.

-- Australia does not have an Embassy or Consulate in the DRC.
+- Australia doesn't have an Embassy or Consulate in the DRC.
 The

 Canadian Embassy in Kinshasa provides consular assistance to Australians in the DRC but its ability to provide assistance outside Kinshasa is limited.
 Register